-Samples from two or more locations were combined to form regional or national composites for these nutrients: cholesterol, fatty acids, thiamin, niacin, riboflavin, vitamin B6, vitamin B12, carotenoids, and retinol.
+Samples from two or more locations were combined to form regional or national composites for these nutrients: cholesterol, fatty acids, thiamin, niacin, riboflavin, vitamin B_6 , vitamin B{12} , carotenoids, and retinol.
 Values for amino acids and choline were also obtained from regional composites.
 Nutrient analyses were performed by TTU and a commercial laboratory, whose analytical procedures were evaluated and validated through the NFNAP process.

-As a result of this study, data have been generated to create new SR items for enhanced turkey breast, non-enhanced turkey drumsticks, thighs, breast, and wings (with and without skin), and skin from dark meat.
+As a result of this study, data have been generated to create new SR items for turkey breast with added solution, and for turkey parts without added solution including drumsticks, thighs, breast, and wings (with and without skin), and skin from dark meat.